Freelance writing jobs for beginners

 3. Network with other writers and land freelance writing jobs as a beginner

-A lot of writers think it is NOT important to connect with other writers.
-But, you cannot be farther away from reality.
+A lot of writers think it is NOT important to connect with fellow writers.

-I have connected with writers in my journey who willingly passed on clients to me (especially, when they were swamped with work or it wasn’t their niche).
-Look at this –
+I have connected with writers in my journey who willingly passed on freelance writing clients to me (especially, when they were swamped with work or it wasn’t their niche).

 Not only that, there have been many times I have passed on clients to my freelance writer friends or shared it in my group because of the same reason.
-Just like this one –

 How cool is that?

 If you are a part of the right community, you can land a freelance writing job rather quickly.